peter88213/nvhelp-en/source/desktop.rst

    Detach/Dock Properties** or ``Ctrl``-``Alt``-``D``.
 -  On closing the detached window, the properties are docked again.

-On large screens, you can arrange *novelibre* and LibreOffice with detached windows.
+On large screens, you can arrange *novelibre* and *Writer* with detached windows.

 .. figure:: _images/full_desktop.png
-   :alt: LibreOffice and novelibre screen arrangement
+   :alt: Writer and novelibre screen arrangement

    Example: Arranging LibreOffice (middle) with detached Navigator (upper left) and novelibre (lower left) with detached Properties (right)